Gujarat: Ancient history

 For nearly 300 years from the start of the 1st century CE, Saka rulers played a prominent part in Gujarat's history.
 The weather-beaten rock at Junagadh gives a glimpse of the ruler Rudradaman I (100 CE) of the Saka satraps known as Western Satraps, or Kshatraps.
 Mahakshatrap Rudradaman I founded the Kardamaka dynasty which ruled from Anupa on the banks of the Narmada up to the Aparanta region bordering Punjab.
 In Gujarat, several battles were fought between the Indian dynasties such as the Satavahana dynasty and the Western Satraps.
 The greatest and the mightiest ruler of the Satavahana dynasty was Gautamiputra Satakarni who defeated the Western Satraps and conquered some parts of Gujarat in the 2nd century CE.

 The Kshatrapa dynasty was replaced by the Gupta Empire with the conquest of Gujarat by Chandragupta Vikramaditya.
 Vikramaditya's successor Skandagupta left an inscription (450 CE) on a rock at Junagadh which gives details of the governor's repairs to the embankment surrounding Sudarshan lake after it was damaged by floods.
 The Anarta and Saurashtra regions were both parts of the Gupta empire.
 Towards the middle of the 5th century, the Gupta empire went into decline.
-Senapati Bhatarka, the general of the Guptas, took advantage of the situation and in 470 set up what came to be known as the Maitraka state.
+Senapati Bhatarka, the general of the Guptas, took advantage of the situation and in 470 set up the Kingdom of Valabhi.
 He shifted his capital from Giringer to Valabhi, near Bhavnagar, on Saurashtra's east coast.
 The Maitrakas of Vallabhi became very powerful with their rule prevailing over large parts of Gujarat and adjoining Malwa.
 A university was set up by the Maitrakas, which came to be known far and wide for its scholastic pursuits and was compared with the noted Nalanda University.
 It was during the rule of Dhruvasena Maitrak that Chinese philosopher-traveler Xuanzang/ I Tsing visited in 640 along the Silk Road.

-Gujarat was known to the ancient Greeks and was familiar with other Western centers of civilisation through the end of the European Middle Ages.
+Gujarat was known to the ancient Greeks and was familiar with other Western centres of civilisation through the end of the European Middle Ages.
 The oldest written record of Gujarat's 2,000-year maritime history is documented in a Greek book titled The Periplus of the Erythraean Sea: Travel and Trade in the Indian Ocean by a Merchant of the First Century.